 Keep Buffer Days

-This will actually apply irrespective of your time of travel.
-When going to a place like Spiti valley, it is always wise to keep at least 1 day or 2 as buffer.
+This will apply irrespective of your time of travel.
+When going to a place like Spiti valley, it is always wise to keep at least 1 or 2 days as a buffer.
 If you got stuck at any of the places for any reason, like a landslide for example, then you will at least be able to afford it.
 Do not tie yourself down to a very strict travel plan.

 Lahaul Spiti in May